sushmak02/post-tags-by-category/README.md

 # post-tags-by-category
-Retrieve the list of tags assigned to the category
+Retrieve the list of tags related to the category